Licensing and permits

 Anyone who controls or manages a property without an appropriate licence, and is not exempt, may be prosecuted.
 On conviction, this offence carries unlimited fines.

 If there are any significant breaches of licence conditions, or repeated complaints about the property or its maintenance, we will take action.
-This may lead to a licence being revoked and prosecution.
+This may lead to a licence being revoked, service of a civil penalty notice or prosecution.

 Landlord responsibility for anti-social behaviour